School Facilities Funding & Policy Legislation in the 2019 Session

 House Bill 1783 was introduced on March 1 and heard in the House Appropriations Committee on March 7.
 See the bill’s Fiscal and Policy Note for more detailed information.
 This bill is aligned with the recommendations adopted by the Knott 21st Century School Facilities Commission and its Final Report.

-House Bill 1783 is being amended to address major concerns raised by MABE and others, including amendments to clarify that no action will be taken on developing a school facility index or ranking system to override local priorities; and the removal of the section of the bill calling for a study of no longer providing state funding for systemic renovation projects (roofs, HVAC, etc.).
+House Bill 1783 was amended to address major concerns raised by MABE and others, including amendments to clarify that no action will be taken on developing a school facility index or ranking system to override local priorities; and the removal of the section of the bill calling for a study of no longer providing state funding for systemic renovation projects (roofs, HVAC, etc.).

 The Committee also adopted an amendment to create a $10 million annual school facility safety fund.